fabiennelind/Topic-Modeling-for-Comparative-Research/README.md

 This is the repository for the article: Building the bridge: Topic modeling for comparative research.
 The article is accepted at Communication Methods and Measures. http://dx.doi.org/10.1080/19312458.2021.1965973

 We here provide instructions that faciliate the implementation of PLTM (Mimno et al., 2009) for projects.
-Our instructions build mainly on code and guidelines that can be accessed here http://mallet.cs.umass.edu/ and http://mallet.cs.umass.edu/topics-polylingual.php
+Our instructions build mainly on code, example ideas, and guidelines that can be accessed here http://mallet.cs.umass.edu/ and http://mallet.cs.umass.edu/topics-polylingual.php

 # Motivation
 PLTM can be used for projects that wish to derive topics for a multilingual corpus and different cases.
 It is useful to identify one topic model for the entire multilingual corpus, which allows the direct quantitative comparisons of topic probabilities across cases.